anishEgov/digit3/docs/README.md

 DIGIT is designed to make public service delivery more accessible, efficient, and inclusive.

 ## Design Principles

+DIGIT's architecture and implementation are guided by the following principles that ensure it meets the needs of governments, citizens, and the broader digital ecosystem.
+These principles reflect best practices in building digital public infrastructure that is secure, inclusive, and sustainable.

 ### 1. Security and Privacy